 Everybody sees Coney Island a little differently.
 Most people know it for the amusements but not everybody has the same feeling about them.
 One person craves the beaches, the food.
+(Maybe even the landmarks, which we made a podcast episode about.)
 Another prefers a stroll along the boardwalk, fireworks, an evening Cyclones game.
 Others live nearby, too familiar with the swelling weekend crowds.
 And some people — and this seems like blasphemy — have had their fill of Nathan’s hot dogs.

 Coney Island has always been a Rorschach test of class, morals and taste, an escape from the city for more than 150 years.
 (In the 19th century, it was an escape from two cities, as Brooklyn was independent then and had not yet subsumed Coney Island within its borders.)